What is Continuous Professional Development or CPD?

 Work-based CPD Activities are related to any work-based related plumbing activities.
 These activities may include, but not be limited to, learner mentorship programs and issuing of plumbing certificates of compliance.

 As the name implies, individual CPD Activities are related to activities undertaken by each relevant individual.
 These activities may include, but not be limited to, serving on a voluntary association related to the plumbing and/or building industry, writing a technical article, and/or part-time lecturing/training.

 All activities must be approved and accredited by the PIRB before a CPD credit(s) may be allocated to the relevant activities and be awarded to the relevant registered person.

 Where do I find a list of these activities?

-It is important to note that a registered person must do various activities from at least two of the categories with a mandatory minimum of 50% of the CPD credits coming from category 1 activities.
+It is important to note that a registered person do various activities from at least two of the categories with a mandatory minimum of 50% of the CPD credits coming from category 1 activities.